 'AGC' = 'Automatic Gain Control'

-|Unique system code for every customer||Yes||If the user is able to select the system code by himself you never know who is maybe using the same code.
-This is again a potential risk of unintended firing.|
+|Unique system code for each customer||Yes||If the customer can set the system code himself, you never know who might be working with the same system code.
+This creates the potential risk of unintentional firing.|

 'CRC' = Cyclic Redundancy Check

 |Yes, 40 Bit + Manchester Coding||Normal checksums offer much less security.|

 |Approvals, directives, standards||EU:|

 CE, VDE, RED, RoHS,

 EN 60950 or EN 6238-1,

 The devices can be operated free of registration and fees in all countries of the EU and many other countries that recognize EU standards.